-The CODMs for Exelon and Generation evaluate the performance of Generation's power marketing activities and allocate resources based on revenue net of purchased power and fuel expense.
-Generation believes that revenue net of purchased power and fuel expense is a useful measurement of operational performance.
-Revenue net of purchased power and fuel expense (RNF) is not a presentation defined under GAAP and may not be comparable to other companies' presentations or deemed more useful than the GAAP information provided elsewhere in this report.
+The CODMs for Exelon and Generation evaluate the performance of Generation's power marketing activities and allocate resources based on revenue net of purchased power and fuel expense (RNF).
+Generation believes that RNF is a useful measurement of operational performance.
+RNF is not a presentation defined under GAAP and may not be comparable to other companies' presentations or deemed more useful than the GAAP information provided elsewhere in this report.
 Generation's operating revenues include all sales to third parties and affiliated sales to ComEd, PECO, and BGE.
 Purchased power costs include all costs associated with the procurement and supply of electricity including capacity, energy and ancillary services.
 Fuel expense includes the fuel costs for Generation's owned generation and fuel costs associated with tolling agreements.
-Generation's other business activities, including retail and wholesale gas, investments in gas and oil exploration and production activities, proprietary trading, compressed natural gas fueling stations, energy efficiency and cogeneration projects, sales of electric and gas appliances, servicing of heating, air conditioning, plumbing, electrical, indoor quality systems and home improvements, and investments in energy-related proprietary technology are not allocated to regions.
-Further, Generation's unrealized mark-to-market impact of economic hedging activities, amortization of certain intangible assets relating to commodity contracts recorded at fair value from mergers and acquisitions and other miscellaneous revenues are also not allocated to a region.
+The results of Generation's other business activities are not regularly reviewed by the CODM and are therefore not classified as operating segments or included in the regional reportable segment amounts.
+These activities include natural gas, as well as other miscellaneous business activities that are not significant to Generation's overall operating revenues or results of operations.
+Further, Generation's unrealized mark-to-market gains and losses on economic hedging activities and its amortization of certain intangible assets and liabilities relating to commodity contracts recorded at fair value from mergers and acquisitions are also not included in the regional reportable segment amounts.
 Exelon and Generation do not use a measure of total assets in making decisions regarding allocating resources to or assessing the performance of these reportable segments.